Saul Yaffie: Later life

 The post-war economic depression that affected the country during the 1920s, also affected the Yaffie family directly: Bernard Yaffie's business suffered greatly, and the family eventually emigrated to Canada.
 Saul did not emigrate with his family, choosing instead to stay in Europe, and relocate to Paris where he continued his artistic practice.
 Now married, Saul sought to escape persecution in Europe by returning to the UK before the Second World War with his wife, Estusia.
 The two settled in Manchester, but returned to France after the war.

 Death and legacy

 Saul Yaffie is listed in the Glasgow School of Art's World War One Roll of Honour.
 He later went by the name Paul Jeffay, and much of his work is signed under this name.
 Saul Yaffie/Paul Jeffay died in Paris in 1957; his work is included the Ben Uri Gallery's Collection of Jewish émigré artists.

+Visages de Paris - Plan humoristique de Paris (1933), a humorous map of Paris designed and produced by Yaffie was acquired by the National Library of Scotland in 2019.